 Xia Jiang, a poison expert, immediately made a connection between the two.

-Two ancient Chinese officials had a drink in a cosy home office at night
+Two ancient Chinese officials had a drink in a cozy home office at night

-Back in the cabanit, the investigation into the firecracker mill explosion one year ago by newly appointed Law Minister gathered convincing evidences that the explosion was not an accident but the result of a deliberate sabotage, and the mastermind behind the incident was Prince Yu’s brother-in-law.
+Back in the cabinet, the investigation into the firecracker mill explosion one year ago by the newly appointed Law Minister gathered convincing evidence that the explosion was not an accident but the result of deliberate sabotage, and the mastermind behind the incident was Prince Yu’s brother-in-law.